Ronihe/python/web_server/concepts.md

 - httpServer: how to listen on a port and accept HTTP request from clients. whenever it receives a request, it hands that request off to the second part -  a request handler -  which is dffierent from every web service.

+## http response encode():
+http resp could contain any kind of data, not only text. self.wfile.write method in the handler class expects to be given a bytes objects. encode() the string to bytes object, which is suitable over the network decode() is the opposite